georgringer/news/Documentation/AdministratorManual/BestPractice/Seo/Index.rst

 *Single-view page for news from this category* of a **sys_category** you need to use a custom provider.
 - If you are need urls containing day, month or year information
 - Setting `excludedTypes` to exclude certain news types from the sitemap
+- Setting `googleNews` to load the news differently as required for Google News (newest news first and limit to last two days)

 To enable the category detail page handling, checkout the setting `useCategorySinglePid = 1` in the following full example: